-Christian Bashi defends employers in all aspects of labor and employment law and offers practical advice tailored to each employer's unique business needs.
-He is an aggressive advocate with experience defending individual and multiplaintiff cases under Title VII and the Age Discrimination in Employment Act (ADEA), and various state laws.
+Christian Bashi defends employers in all aspects of labor and employment law and offers practical advice tailored to clients' unique business needs.
+He is an aggressive advocate with experience defending individual and multiplaintiff discrimination claims under Title VII, the Age Discrimination in Employment Act (ADEA), and various state laws.
 He also has experience representing employers in highly contentious collective bargaining negotiations.

 As a former federal law clerk, Christian had a hand in resolving numerous employment lawsuits, including claims of discrimination and hostile work environments brought under Title VII and the Americans with Disabilities Act (ADA), claims for unpaid fringe benefits brought under the Employee Retirement Income Security Act (ERISA), an employment-related class action brought under the Sherman Antitrust Act, and state law privacy and reputation claims.

 - University of Michigan (J.D.
 2018; Senior Editor, Michigan Law Review; B.A.
 2015; Bonderman Fellow)

 - Law Clerk to Judge J. Phil Gilbert, U.S. District Court, Southern District of Illinois (2019-2021); Intern to Judge Gershwin A. Drain, U.S. District Court, Eastern District of Michigan (Summer 2017)